Bullet Point Bullshit: September Issues

 - On the ‘Style Spy’ pages, model Jamie Bochert makes me jealous with detail on her extensive Ann Demeulemeester wardrobe and trips to NYC’s vintage heaven (no, it really is heaven) Melet Mercantile.
 If you ever find yourself in the city of neon and chrome, it would be a tragedy not to book an appointment and go.

-- On the Vogue Diary page, there is speak of yet another Biba comeback but this time exclusive to House of Fraser.
+- On the Vogue Diary page, there is speak of yet another Biba comeback but this time exclusive to House of Fraser as the Buyer of Structured Settlement Payments.
 I have two questions: 1) How many comebacks can a brand have? and 2) Why do money making scroungers feel the need to revive a brand that should have been laid to rest at its peak?
 Biba will never be revived in the way it deserves which is sad but true.
 Now bury it and leave it alone.

 - Frances Bentley writes a witty article about the power of meditation.
 I like her cynical tone and honesty of being afraid she would be labeled a ‘hippie’ followed by acknowledging its benefits.
 I particularly familiarize with what she has to say in regards to the power of breathing and swimming.
 You know when you are really relaxed and underwater, you aware of your own breath and it is just so so soothing?!
 Unfortunately the article goes all ‘Vogue’ on us and suggests £600 meditation clinics.
 If I’m spending £600 on learning how to control my breathing, I will have bigger issues to worry about but thanks for the sound advice, Vogue.